 Upgrades: This project provides funding for rehabilitation and regulatory improvements of the treatment facility to ensure compliance with regulatory requirements and to rehabilitate infrastructure as needed.
 The Wastewater Management Division has made strides in identifying major projects for budget programming.
 This project will build on those efforts by engaging outside expertise to develop a holistic plant wide assessment to establish a 10-year capital improvement project plan.
 A lot of the equipment installed at the various sites of the RWRF is reaching 20 to 40+ years of age and requires an increased level of maintenance and repair to ensure reliable and efficient operation.
-This plan will enable the division to establish a clear strategy to identify and budget the required asset replacements to assure safe and reliable wastewater treatment in the most efficient, reliable, and costeffective method.
-The total amount budgeted for the plan development, enhancements, and upgrades between FY25 and FY29 is \$18 million.
+This plan will enable the Division to establish a clear strategy to identify and budget the required asset replacements to assure safe and reliable wastewater treatment in the most efficient, reliable, and costeffective method.
+The total budget for the plan development, enhancements, and upgrades between FY25 and FY29 is \$18 million.

-Collection System Rehabilitation: Throughout the City, the wastewater collection system gathers and routes flows to the Regional Wastewater Reclamation Facility for treatment and reclamation.
+Collection System Rehabilitation: The wastewater collection system throughout the City gathers and routes flows to the Regional Wastewater Reclamation Facility for treatment and reclamation.
 The structural integrity of older facilities are degrading and require relining and/or replacement.
 This project provides funding to rehabilitate or replace wastewater collection system infrastructure when conditions pose a current or future threat to reliable sewage conveyance.
 The FY 2025 budget includes \$9.3 million for this project.
 Key components of this project include installation of a 66-inch sewer trunk main in North Avenue from Maple Avenue to Golden State Boulevard.

 Sewer Trunks: As the city continues to grow, new large diameter sewer trunks need to be constructed.
-This project is for the design and construction of a new trunk.
-The design is anticipated for FY 2025 with an estimated cost of \$4.4 million.
+This project is for the design and construction of a new trunk and the design is estimated at \$4.4 million in FY 2025.
 The total amount budgeted for this project between FY 2025 and FY 2029, inclusive of construction, is \$51.7 million.
 Presently it is anticipated the entire project will be financed through bond proceeds, though the initial design will be cash funded through the Wastewater Enterprise fund, and subsequently reimbursed once bonds are issued.